 My work, for example, has always had an overarching theme of humans interacting with nature.
 Adding a person to a landscape to showcase scale, a sense of adventure and that human touch makes these distant places seem a little closer.

 Stick To It

 Once you’ve captured your shots, unity is key.
-An image that doesn’t quite fit, more often than not, will stick out in your collection.
+An image that doesn’t quite fit will, more often than not, stick out in your collection.
 If a location or subject doesn’t connect with the bigger picture of the story, then don’t force it.
 A strong photo series is the result of you, the storyteller, carefully removing the images that don’t belong and retaining only the best and individually strong photos.

 You also don’t need to insert hundreds of photos into your story to convey what you’re trying to say or show.
 Sometimes a series of as little as three shots can be very powerful.

 Think outside the box.
 The more creative you get with your series, the more powerful and unique it will become.

 Take Your Time

 Nowadays we’re all about instant feedback, instant uploads and instant likes.
 That doesn’t mean you can’t build on your series over time.
 Some of the best photo series are bodies of work that have been created over many years.
 Instagram is a great example of this as people share their images across a theme, allowing it to grow and evolve.